Learn

 When To Choose Pure CBD

-Pure CBD products are useful for daytime anxiety management, exercise recovery, sleep without psychoactive effect, and any setting where impairment isn't an option (driving, work, parenting).
-CBD topicals deliver localized effect without systemic absorption.
-CBD tinctures support steady-state effect throughout the day.
-CBD edibles support sleep and digestion without inducing high.
+Pure CBD products are useful for a calm, even-headed daytime feel, post-activity body comfort, a wind-down profile without psychoactive effect, and any setting where impairment isn't an option (driving, work, parenting).
+CBD topicals deliver a localized body-focused feel without systemic absorption.
+CBD tinctures carry a steady, even feel throughout the day.
+CBD edibles lean toward an evening, settled feel without inducing high.

 Other Minor Cannabinoids

-CBN supports sleep (degradation product of THC).
-CBG, often called the 'mother cannabinoid,' is non-intoxicating and supports focus and mood.
-CBC modulates inflammation.
+CBN reads as sedating and evening-leaning (degradation product of THC).
+CBG, often called the 'mother cannabinoid,' is non-intoxicating and reads as clear and focused.
+CBC binds to the CB2 receptor and is a minor non-intoxicating cannabinoid.
 THCV is appetite-suppressing and energizing, opposite of THC in several effect dimensions.
 Most of these minor cannabinoids show up in small amounts in full-spectrum flower; targeted products isolate them deliberately.

 How To Read A Cannabinoid Profile